 Endoplasmic Reticulum Associated Protease 1 (ERAP1) is a key protein in the antigen presentation pathway that has been shown to edit the antigen repertoire within tumour cells.
-Genome-wide association studies provide strong support for the role of ERAP1 in antigen modulation in disease and potential overexpression in certain tumour types.
+Genome-wide association studies provide strong support for the role of ERAP1 in antigen modulation in disease and overexpression in certain tumour types.

 ERAP1 typically processes peptides that contain hydrophobic residues at the N-terminus, whereas ERAP2 has been shown to process shorter peptides, with a preference for positively charged Lys and Arg residues at the N-terminus.
 Inhibition of ERAP2 is therefore likely to lead to entirely novel effects on the immunopeptidome.

-Recent data suggests that the shortened form of ERAP2 provides protection from viral infection such as influenza.
+Recent data suggests that the shortened form of ERAP2 provides protection from viral infection such as COVID-19 and influenza.
 The importance of ERAP2 is further highlighted by its genetic association with cancer and immune-related diseases such as ankylosing spondylitis (AS), birdshot chorioretinopathy, and psoriasis.

 The generation of novel cancer antigens following ERAP inhibition unlocks an entirely new area of major histocompatibility complex (MHC) class I (MHCI) directed therapeutic targets, that are only accessible following ERAP inhibition.
 This approach provides a unique therapeutic platform for the generation of ERAP inhibitor / MHCI-directed therapy combinations.